openedx/edx-documentation/en_us/video/source/video_prereqs.rst

   from more than one host site.

-* For a video to play on different devices, including both desktop computers and smart phones, it needs to be available in several different formats.
+* For a video to play on different devices, including both desktop computers and smartphones, it needs to be available in several different formats.

 To help course teams at partner institutions meet the challenge of delivering high quality video experiences to as many students as possible, edX offers